chris31415926535/pseudohouseholds/README.md

 Note that its coordinate reference system (CRS) is *projected*.
 Specifically, it’s using NAD83/MTM zone 9 (32189) which gives units in meters.
-It’s important to use a projeced CRS with this package.
+It’s important to use a projected CRS with this package.

 Let’s also plot it to get an idea of its scale: